Gayleeart History, Family Crest & Coats of Arms

 The Gayleeart family has descended through the lines of the ancient Normans that came to England following their Conquest of England in 1066.
 The Gayleeart name reveals that an early member was a happy, joyous, and bold person.
 The name Gayleeart derives from the nickname the galliard, which means the bold or the joyous.

 Early Origins of the Gayleeart family

-Another 131 words (9 lines of text) covering the years 135 and 1351 are included under the topic Early Gayleeart History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gayleeart research.
+Another 66 words (5 lines of text) covering the years 135 and 1351 are included under the topic Early Gayleeart History in all our PDF Extended History products and printed products wherever possible.